Wondering and Learning about the Making of Small Buildings by Largely Anonymous Americans from the Mid-19th to the Mid-20th Century

 from fine and skilled to earnest and clunky.
 Together, these variations yield a limitless range of looks, scale, and questions as to just what is working here.
 If that guy could render so well, why are his windows

 and doors mismatched in size?
 Over here, because detailed even to the basement windows -- who would make up basement windows in a fit of imagination -- a real house appears the model,

 and well rendered too.
 With a good spire and cross, most any Church conveys presence.
 There, erratic scale and funny towers suggest more fancy and less ability.

 Hone in on details.
 Columns are chamfered or square, Doric or Ionic, fluted or round, full height or atop brick bases on the porch.
 Curtains are tidy and often lacy; blinds, with a nationally shared unconscious middle class imperative, are always pulled halfway down.
 Bricks are laboriously scored or delineated with mortar lines fine or rough.
 Roofs are scored for shingles, or made from real shingles cut small or just plunked on large.
 Cross making yields more variety than ever expected.

 Patterns of construction and problem solving emerge, as does a remarkable repertoire of solutions to the question always at hand: how I do make small this thing normally made big?
 An early wooden Velveeta cheese box, that’ll start.
-Ammunition crates are usefully (and necessarily) sturdy and orange crates are all about.
+Ammunition crates are usefully (and necessarily) sturdy and orange crates earlier were all about.
 Glass -- ising and clear and colored -- is shaped to need.
-So are cardboard, roof shingles, many cigar boxes, cans, tin, bits of this and that, surprises, and evocative small things.
+So are cardboard, woods thick and thin, roof shingles, many cigar boxes, cans, tin and metal, bits of this and that,

 Sizes vary, from inches to five feet tall.
 In the main, most have one dimension of about a foot,